(Including Management Discussion and Analysis)

 A calendar of Board Meetings is prepared and circulated in advance to the Directors.

-During the year five Board Meetings were convened and held in accordance with theprovisions of the Act.
-The date(s) of the Board Meeting attendance by the Directors aregiven in the Corporate Governance Report forming an integral part of this report.
+During the year five (5) Board Meetings were convened and held in accordance with theprovisions of the Act.
+The date(s) of the Board Meeting attendance by the directors aregiven in the Corporate Governance Report forming an integral part of this report.

 PARTICULARS OF REMUNERATION

-The Report given by M/s Price Waterhouse Chartered Accountants LLP on the FinancialStatements of the Company for the year ended 31st March 2019 is provided in the financialsection of the Annual Report.
+The Report given by M/s Price Waterhouse Chartered Accountants LLP on the FinancialStatements of the Company for the year ended 31 March 2020 is provided in the financialsection of the Annual Report.
 There are no qualifications reservations adverse remarksor disclaimers given by the Auditors in their report.
-The notes on the accounts referredto in the Auditors' Report are self- explanatory and do not call for any further comments.

 The Company is in compliance with the Secretarial Standard on Meetings of the Board ofDirectors (SS-1) and Secretarial Standard on General Meetings (SS-2).